 B. Filing Complaints

-1. Any current or former student, applicant for employment, current or former employee, contractor or third party who believes he/she has been subjected to discrimination or harassment at MTSU or who believes that he/she has observed discrimination or harassment taking place shall present the complaint to one of the offices designated below:
+1. Any current or former student, applicant for employment, current or former employee, contractor or third party who believes he/she has been subjected to discrimination or harassment covered by this policy or who believes that he/she has knowledge of discrimination or harassment taking place shall present the complaint to one of the offices designated below: